N0tA1dan/Krypton/README.md

 To install Krypton on windows simply download the code as a zip file.
 Then unzip the file and you should get a directory called Krypton.

 To run Krypton on windows make sure to install the latest version of java.
 Next open a command prompt/terminal and navigate where you have unzipped Krypton.
+Next follow the commands below.

 ```
 cd Krypton